lamastex/scalable-data-science/_sds/basics/infrastructure/docker/docker-sds/README.md

 ```%sh
 $ docker run -d -p 8080:8080 -p 7077:7077 -p 4040:4040 raazesh/sds-spark:zeppelin
 ```
+and then open a web-browser pointing at `http://localhost:8080` for zeppelin.

 ## sds-spark
 This is heavy-weight image over 2G in size
 ```%sh